NewtonGaliza/Simple-Chatbot-with-ML/README.md

-# Simple Chatbo twith ML
+# Simple Chatbot twith ML

 ###After a few interactions the bot will start to learn and answer different questions